emissary-ingress/emissary/user-guide/bare-metal.md

-# Deploying Ambassador on a Bare Metal Kubernetes Installation
+# Deploying on a Bare Metal Kubernetes Installation

 In cloud environments, provisioning a readily available network load balancer with Ambassador is the best option for handling ingress into your Kubernetes cluster.
 When running kubernetes on a bare-metal setup, where network load balancers are not available by default, we need to consider different options for exposing Ambassador.